 During the Nepal tea house trek, you will get plenty of time for yourself.
 You will hike only 4-5 hours each day.
 You will mostly walk through small villages on gravel paths.
 Along the trail, you will witness beautiful landscapes, rivers, snow-capped mountains, Buddhist monasteries, and wild species.

 You will also encounter different ethnic communities on the way.
 You will get a chance to learn the unique culture and festivals of Gurungs, Magars, Tamangs, and Chettris.

 Langtang Valley Trek is another popular trekking destination of Nepal.
 It is a relatively short and easy teahouse trek.
 This teahouse trek will lead to the beautiful valley of Langtang from here where you can see majestic snow-capped mountains.

 The Langtang valley lies 19 miles north of Kathmandu and has a distinct landscape.
 This trek will lead to small villages and glaciers.
 It also offers you an opportunity to explore old Tibetan culture.

 On the trekking route, there are a number of good quality tea houses.
-The accommodation is on a twin sharing basis including bed with mattresses, blankets, and pillows.
+The accommodation is on a twin sharing basis including a bed with mattresses, blankets, and pillows.
 Hot showers are available at extra cost.

-The meals are fresh, hygienic and tasty.
+The meals are fresh, hygienic, and tasty.
 You will get a chance to taste both traditional as well as western cuisines.

 Manaslu Circuit Trek